What this site is about

-This site is to provide information about an operation, particularly for people with Marfan syndrome, who have an enlarged and possibly weak aorta.
+This site is to provide information about an operation for people who have an enlarged and possibly weak aorta.
+This is often referred to as aortic dilation or having a dilated aorta.

-By using computer aided design it is now possible to have made-to-measure operation.
+By using computer aided design it is now possible to have a made-to-measure operation.

 There are no restrictions.